60dimension/IELTS-Vocabularies/Vocabulary02.md

 The list may not be complete.

-We agree on a form of splint to reinforce the damaged portion.
+We agreed on a form of splint to reinforce the damaged portion.

 Solar-powered lights bring night football to slums.